 Bokeh At Various Distances

-Longer lenses don’t usually have issues with bokeh looking significantly worst as the subject moves further back like we see a lot with 35mm lenses and wider, and this lens holds up nice at far distances.
+Longer lenses don’t usually have issues with bokeh, which look significantly worse as the subject moves further back.
+We see a lot with 35mm lenses and wider lenses, and this lens holds up nicely at far distances.

 Here are some samples of bokeh at various distances.